The SENDCO is responsible for co-ordinating the day-to-day provision of education for students with SEND. This is currently Ms S. Wilson.

 LSA’s liaise with the SENCO and there are half-termly departmental meetings.

-The SENCO also regularly liaises with the learning mentors and the inclusion team.
+The SENCO also regularly liaises with the learning mentor and the inclusion team.

 Please see our admissions policy for further information.